-OK, I’ve heard enough whitewater kayakers tell me that when they first came to Seattle they had a hard time finding paddling buddies and generally getting started, so this post will hopefully cover the basics:
+I've heard enough whitewater kayakers tell me that when they first came to Seattle they had a hard time finding paddling buddies and generally getting started, so here are some good resources:

 If You're Going to Oregon

 The Portland area has its own version of ProfessorPaddle, called PDXKayaker.org.
-I’ve never posted on there but you could try it if you’re heading that way.
-The one time I was down in that area by myself I missed up on meeting my friends for a Canyon Creek of the Lewis run and not one but two separate groups invited me to tag along with them – I ended up paddling with a huge bunch of people and it was a great day.
-I’ve always thought Seattle boaters were really open and friendly to new paddlers, but after meeting the PDX boaters I started wondering if maybe we had room to improve.
+I've never posted on there but you could try it if you're heading that way.
+The one time I was down in that area by myself I missed up on meeting my Seattle area friends for a Canyon Creek of the Lewis run and two separate groups of PDX kayakers invited me to tag along with them - I ended up paddling with a huge bunch of people and it was a great day.
+I've always thought Seattle boaters were really open and friendly to new paddlers, but if anything the PDX boaters were even more actively welcoming - I was super impressed.

 If You're Desperate :)